amrmhassan/smart-wallet/time line.md

 # start implemeting the transaction details screen , it might be a modal that show some info about the transaction, and the user can edit the data of the transaction from that modal

+# fix the problem with the user photo